keng404/ica_nextflow_demos_v2/README.md

 As a result, you may run into issues downloading/staging data for your pipeline run.
 One option to overcome this is to download and upload this data to ICA and reconfigure your pipeline to point to this new source.

+If this is SRA data, you may have luck trying the [following pipeline](https://github.com/keng404/ica_nextflow_demos/tree/master/sra_download_pipeline) or incorporating this pipeline into your pipeline of interest.